 • Full-length deep shelving in The Producer Partnership's Finished Goods Freezer.

-Packaged meat is chilled to freezing temperatures by a self-contained refrigeration cooling system in The Producer Partnership’s Friesla Modular Finished Goods Freezer.
+Packaged meat is chilled to freezing temperatures by a self-contained refrigeration cooling system in the Finished Goods Freezer of The Producer Partnership’s Friesla Modular Meat Processing System in Livingston, Montana.

-• Friesla’s Founder & President interacting with a meat processing client in the Cut & Wrap Module of their Friesla Meat Processing System.
+• Friesla’s Founder and President interacting with BRK Meats’ butcher in the Primal Breaking Module of their Friesla Meat Processing System.

 • USDA HACCP paperwork being filled out by a butcher during meat processing operations.